-In 2018, British Airways suffered a high-profile data breach which affected more than 400,000 people and impacted both personal and credit card-related information.
-Last year, the Information Commissioner’s Office announced that the company could face a fine in the region of £183 million, but last week it was reported that a fine of £20 million had been imposed.
+In 2018, British Airways suffered a high-profile data breach.
+More than 400,000 people were affected and it impacted both personal and credit card-related information.
+Last year, the Information Commissioner’s Office announced that the company could face a fine in the region of £183 million.
+Then, last week, it was reported that a fine of £20 million had been imposed.
+ICO Fines can be issued for up to £17.5 million or 4% of an organisation’s annual worldwide turnover (whichever is higher).

-Whilst nowhere near as high as that originally quoted figure, this latest development is still a huge one on the cyber security landscape and we spoke with CRIBB’s Technical Director, Patrick Carolan, about what it means moving forwards.
+Although nowhere near the originally quoted figure, this latest of ICO fines is still huge within the cyber security landscape.
+We spoke with CRIBB’s Technical Director, Patrick Carolan, about what it means moving forwards.

-I think there are several factors, I believe that the ICO mentioned COVID-19 and the impact that has had on the economy as something that affected the decision, but there is also a feeling in the security community that BA reacted relatively well afterwards and was very helpful in the subsequent investigation.
+I think there are several factors involved.
+I believe that the ICO mentioned COVID-19 and the impact that has had on the economy affecting the decision.
+There is also a feeling in the security community that BA reacted relatively well afterwards.
+They were very helpful in the subsequent investigation, too.

 Top Tip

-Make sure that your existing security protocols and policies are kept up to date and that regular training is provided for all staff – awareness is key in the pursuit of cyber resilience!
+Make sure that your existing security protocols and policies are kept up to date.
+Regular training for all staff will be vital, too – awareness is key in the pursuit of cyber resilience!

-For greater peace of mind, our cyber security experts are always ready to provide in-depth evaluations on security frameworks and processes, just contact us for more information.
+Our cyber security experts are always ready to provide evaluations on security frameworks and processes, just contact us for more information.

 Patrick, do you think the fine still represents a significant landmark in the cyber security world?

-Definitely, it is absolutely massive in the grand scheme of things because it demonstrates their hard-line stance on companies having robust data protection measures in place, regardless of size or stature.
-BA are a huge brand known around the world, a British institution in fact, so taking those facts into consideration along with the situation the travel industry finds itself in right now and you can see that the ICO very much mean business.
+Definitely, it is absolutely massive in the grand scheme of things because it demonstrates their hard-line stance.
+Companies must have robust data protection measures in place, regardless of size or stature.
+BA are a huge brand known around the world, a British institution in fact.
+Taking that into consideration along with the travel industry’s current plight and you can see that the ICO means business.

 How did this data breach happen in the first place?

-There still haven’t been many technical details released about the incident but we do know it was hackers and we also know that names, email addresses and credit card details were stolen.
+There still haven’t been many technical details released about the incident but we do know it was hackers.
+We also know that names, email addresses and credit card details were stolen.

-We also know that the cyber attack took place between 21st August and 5th September, and that BA issued a statement addressing customers who had made a payment during that period – all of which might suggest that the information was obtained at the point of entry, so it could have been that a script containing malicious coding was used on the website.
+We also know that the cyber attack took place between 21st August and 5th September.
+BA issued a statement addressing customers who had made a payment during that period.
+All of which might suggest that the information was obtained at the point of entry, so it could have been that a script containing malicious coding was used on the website.

 Of course, you cannot rule out foul play from the inside – a disgruntled employee, for example, might have tampered with the site.